CRAG666/code_runner.nvim/README.md

 ````
 There are 3 main ways to configure the execution of a project (found in the example.)

 1. Use the default command defined in the filetypes file (see `:CRFiletype`).
-In order to do that it is necessary to define file_name & filetype (the latter because I still don't know how to extract it from the path if someone knows how it would help a lot).
+In order to do that it is necessary to define file_name.

 2. Use a different command than the one set in `CRFiletype`.
 In this case, the file_name and command must be provided.